Written byJenny Zeng

 Solution 1: Bypass Login items at startup

-- On the Login page, enter the admin account and password, but DON'T click on Log in immediately (in case of a login loop).
+- 2. On the sign in page, enter the admin account and password if you can, but DON'T click on Log in immediately (in case of a login loop).

 - 3. Press and hold the Shift key to stop frozen apps launching.
 And then, you can click on the Login button.

 Solution 2: Boot your Mac in Safe Mode

 Booting Mac into Safe Mode will only launch necessary programs.
-It's efficient to isolate incompatible software and repair some errors when Mac can't boot.
+It's efficient to isolate incompatible software and repair some errors when Mac login window not responding.